jfo/blog/source/drafts/making-sounds.md

 - a very simple
 - very shrill
 - monophonic (only one note at a time)
-- _musical instrument._
+- _musical instrument_

-Now we can make some music.
+Now I can make music.

 There is no reason to hard code the length of the note, though, so lets change that function a little bit: